industrial-edge/upload-app-to-iem-with-iectl/docs/installation.md

 ExecStart=
 ExecStart=/usr/bin/dockerd -H fd:// -H tcp://127.0.0.1:2375
 ```
 In this example the API will listen at `127.0.0.1:2375`.
-You can change the IP according to your setup, eg if you want to reach the docker engine from a external host, enter the external IP of the host.
+You can change the IP according to your setup, e.g. if you want to reach the docker engine from a external host, enter the external IP of the host.

 4. Save the file.
 5. Reload the systemctl configuration.